 For the iron and steel sector, one company is responsible for the bulk of emissions.
 Projections have been established in cooperation with that company taking into account planned investments.
 The emissions of this company are highly dependent on the production volume on the one hand and the raw materials used on the other (specifically the type of anthracite or coke dust used in the sinter plant).
-For the production volume, we do not assume the maximum production (5.5 Mt steel and 6.5 Mt sinter per year), but a more realistic value that is in line with the production volumes of recent years (excluding corona, 5.5 Mt steel and 5.2 Mt sinter per year).
+For the production volume, we do not assume the maximum production (5.5 Mt steel and 6.5 Mt sinter per year), but a more realistic value that is in line with the production volumes of recent years (excluding corona, 5.5 Mt steel and 5.5 Mt sinter per year).
 Planned reduction measures are taken into account.
-In the WAM scenario it is also assumed that part of the iron will no longer be produced in the traditional way, but that one of the blast furnaces will be replaced by a DRI shaft furnace (DRI = directly reduced iron).